Functional Observability, Structural Functional Observability and Optimal Sensor Placement: INTRODUCTION

 Furthermore, the concept of {\emph{structural functional observability (SFO)}} has recently been proposed by Montanari et al. \cite{montanari2022functional}.
 This novel notion defines SFO as the existence of a functionally observable realization for a linear system, considering its known zero-nonzero structure.
 Similar to other structural properties like structural controllability \cite{C.T.1974Structural}, SFO leverages the inherent system structure, specifically the network topology of large-scale systems.
 By avoiding dependence on precise numerical values of system parameters, SFO enables scalable combinatorial algorithms for functional observability verification and sensor placement optimizations, getting rid of parameter uncertainty and rounding-off errors.
 The notable feature of SFO offers a complementary perspective that is particularly valuable for the analysis and design of large-scale systems.
 However, as demonstrated later, the SFO has not been defined rigorously, and its graph-theoretic criterion given in \cite{montanari2022functional} relies heavily on a PBH-like rank condition for functional observability, making its sufficiency questionable.

-In this paper, we develop new characterizations for functional observability, functional detectability, and SFO, and leverage them to the associated system design problem, more precisely, optimally deploying sensors to achieve functional observability.
+In this paper, we develop new characterizations for functional observability, functional detectability, and SFO {that are valid for general systems}, and leverage them to the associated system design problem, more precisely, optimally deploying sensors to achieve functional observability/detectability.
 The contributions of this work are fourfold:

 First, we propose a novel concept of {\emph{modal functional observability}}, which generalizes the notion of modal observability and naturally introduces new necessary and sufficient conditions for functional observability and detectability from an eigenspace perspective.
 The obtained conditions directly facilitate the measurement structure design of a functional observable/detectable system, as they only concern the property of each individual mode and are independent of the system canonical observability decomposition.